nondeterministic/eureka/README.md

 ## Installation and starting
 Right now, there is no release.
-You can pull the C++ sources from here, and call autgen.sh to create a configure script and Makefile for you.
+You can pull the C++ sources from here, and call autogen.sh to create a configure script and Makefile for you.
 You will need to have SDL2, Boost >= 1.58, GTKMM-3.x, libxml++2.6 and Lua5.1 installed in order to build it.